lydiaYchen/GAI/README.md

 ##  <a name='Coursedescription'></a>Course description

-Generative artifical intelligence is ubqitious in our daily life.
-Examples include image synthesis, image styling, text to image synthesizing, voice to text trasnplation, text translation, and question and answering.
+Generative artifical intelligence is ubqitious in our daily life, generatiing synthetic images, text, sound tracks, and videos.
+Example tasks include image synthesis, image styling, text to image synthesizing, voice to text trasnplation, text translation, and question and answering.

 The aim of this seminar course is to let students learn the principles and models of generative AI via paper reading, presentation, and discussion.
 We provide a broad overview on the design of the state-of-the-art generative models, spanning from generative adversarial networks, diffusion models and generative pre-trained transformers (GPT).
 We will present an array of methodologies and techniques that can efficiently and effectively train generative models against all operational conditions.